Xilinx/Vitis_Libraries/dsp/docs/src/overview.rst

 Software Platform
 =================

-This library is designed to work with AMD Vitis |trade|, and therefore inherits the system requirements of Vits and XRT.
+This library is designed to work with AMD Vitis |trade|, and therefore inherits the system requirements of Vitis and XRT.

 Supported operating systems are RHEL/CentOS 7.9, RHEL 8.5 and newer, as well as Ubuntu |reg| 18.04.4 LTS, 20.04.2 LTS, 22.04 LTS.